SecuritySilverbacks/SAP-AttackSurfaceDiscovery/README.md

 Below is a list of how you can benefit from the different research areas of the project:

 - Using different port scanners to discover your organizations open SAP services that are published to the internet, below are the services included in the project:
-> - SAPRouter
+ - SAPouter [product info](https://support.sap.com/en/tools/connectivity-tools/saprouter.html) is a reverse proxy for the SAP proprietary RFC protocol.
+Insecurely configured SAProuter can allow an attacker to discover SAP installations behind the reverse proxy and forcing unencrypted communication.
+Unpatched versions are known to be vulnerable against denial of service attacks and compromise of configuration [CVE's](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=SAProuter)
-> - SAP Gateway
+ - SAP RFC Gateway is a gateway service which standalone, or as part of an SAP ABAP system provides service for the proprietary RFC protocol.
+Unpatched, or misconfigured installations can yield to full system compromise.
+Up to unauthenticated remote code execution vulnerabilities.
+By default the RFC protocol is not encrypted.
+Communication encryption has to be setup by the use of [SNC](https://help.sap.com/viewer/e73bba71770e4c0ca5fb2a3c17e8e229/LATEST/en-US/e656f466e99a11d1a5b00000e835363f.html)
-> - SAP Internet Graphic Server
+ - SAP Internet Graphic Server (IGS) provides services to generate web graphics.
+It can run standalone or intergrated in an SAP system.
+When certain patches are missing the IGS can be vulnerable to various [attacks](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=SAP+IGS) yielding for example to arbitrary remote file manipulation or denial of service
-> - SAP Message Server Internal Port
+ - SAP Message Server Internal Port provides cluster management services between the application servers of an SAP system cluster.
+When exposed to malicious actors it can be [misused](https://github.com/gelim/sap_ms) to bypass protection configurations of the SAP RFC Gateway to allow full system compromise even when the gateway is properly configured.
-> - HANA Database
+ - HANA Database

 - Conducting further analysis on the discovered services
 - Aligning discovery with the Core Business Application Security (CBAS) – Security Aptitude Assessment.